 The property is situated on the outskirts of Trefenter which is a small rural village on the foothills of Mynydd Fach some 12 miles or so due south of the University and Market town of Aberystwyth.

 Maes Crug is situated at OS Grid Ref: SN59466848 some 250 metres above sea level.
-Limited local amenities are available at the near by village of Llangwyryfon to include primary school and village shop.
+Limited local amenities are available at the near by village of Llangwyryfon to include primary school.